leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 ### ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Step 1.
 Calibrate your servo

+Now it's finally time to install the servo arm!

+First, run the command `MMU_TEST_CONFIG servo_active_down=1`.
+This will set the servo so that it always tries to return to the down position.
+You generally don't want this option enabled, but it is useful for servo arm installation.

+Run the command `MMU_SERVO POS=down`.
+This will set the servo to the initial down position while you attach the servo arm.

+Attach the servo arm, at about 90 degrees from the servo body.
+Add the servo arm screw.

+Next, tighten down the M3x10mm BHCS that clamps the servo arm down on the servo drive shaft splines.

+Now run the command `MMU_TEST_CONFIG servo_active_down=0` to disable the servo return-to-down feature.

 Happy Hare sets up theoretically good servo postions during installation, however they should be calibrated.
 ERCF requires precise servo movement.
-To do that you need to run through this process to update and record the angle for the three symbolic positions.
+To get that precision, you need to run through this process to update and record the angle for the "up" position.

+* up   = tool is selected and filament is allowed to freely move through gate

 ```yml
 MMU_SERVO POS=up